Rates and Charges

 How do I change the name on my Rate Notice?

 If you need to change the name on your Rate Notice, you must provide Council with appropriate documentation.
 Please note that changing your details with council only change records held by us.
-If you would like to change the name on your property title, you should contact Land and Property Information.
+If you would like to change the name on your property title, you should contact the NSW Land Registry Service.

 Documentation required to change your name includes: